sourcegraph/deploy-sourcegraph/docs/install.md

 1. Configure the `sourcegraph` storage class for the cluster by reading through ["Configure a storage class"](./configure.md#configure-a-storage-class).

 1. If you want to add a large number of repositories to your instance, you should [configure the number of gitserver replicas](configure.md#configure-gitserver-replica-count) _before_ you continue with the next step.

-1. Beginning with version 2.12.0, Sourcegraph's Kubernetes deployment requires an Enterprise license key.
-See ["Add a license key"](./configure.md#add-license-key) for instructions.

 1. Deploy the desired version of Sourcegraph to your cluster: